6 killed in Germany shooting, suspect arrested

 BERLIN (AP) — Six people have been killed and several were injured in a shooting in the southwestern German town of Rot am See, police said Friday.

 A suspect was arrested shortly after the shooting, which took place at 12:45 p.m.
 (1145 GMT) Friday near the town’s train station, police said.
-They said no further suspects are believed to be at large.
+They said no other suspects are believed to be at large.

 “According to my information, there were six dead and several injured,” Aalen police spokesman Rudolf Biehlmaier told German broadcaster n-tv.